gnzlbg/hm3/include/hm3/grid/structured/tile/readme.md

     then all with `n_y`, ...

 > TODO: extensions would be a `corner_indices` and `edge_indices`, and a
-> nd-generalization.
+> ad-generalization.
 None of these have been necessary for implementing
 > numerical methods yet.
 But might be.

 ### Tile coordinates